srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 ## Reviewing the asymmetric routing model

 When routing between VNIs, in a VXLAN fabric, there are two major routing models that can be used - asymmetric and symmetric.
 Asymmetric routing, which is the focus of this post, uses a `bridge-route-bridge` model, implying that the ingress leaf bridges the packet into the Layer 2 domain, routes it from one VLAN/VNI to another and then bridges the packet across the VXLAN fabric to the destination.
+The *asymmetry* is in the the number of lookups needed on the ingress and the egress leafs - on the ingress leaf, a MAC lookup, an IP lookup and then another MAC lookup is performed while on the egress leaf, only a MAC lookup is performed.

+/// note
+Asymmetric and symmetric routing models are defined in RFC 9135.
+///

 Such a design naturally implies that both the source and the destination IRBs (and the corresponding Layer 2 domains and bridge tables) must exist on all leafs hosting servers that need to communicate with each other.
 While this increases the operational state on the leafs themselves (ARP state and MAC address state is stored everywhere), it does offer configuration and operational simplicity.